markdrehmann/bowtracker/README.md

     shotgun

-and navigate to the localhost in your browser to preview the app.
+and navigate to the localhost:9393 in your browser to preview the app.

 ## Usage